kairosilveira/kairosilveira/README.md

 ------------------------
 #### About Me:

-📚 An Computer Science Eletronics and Embedded Systems student at Université Grenoble Alpes(France) and Federal University of Maranhão(Brazil)<br/>
+📚 A Computer Science Eletronics and Embedded Systems student at Université Grenoble Alpes(France) and Federal University of Maranhão(Brazil)<br/>
 💻 An active learner who's passionate about Math and Computer Programming<br/>
 📈 Data science, Machine Learning Engineering<br/>